localstack/docs/content/en/aws/kinesis-firehose/index.md

 false
 {{< / command >}}

-Once this command returns `false`, we are ready to proceed with inputing our data.
+Once this command returns `false`, we are ready to proceed with ingesting our data.
-We can input our data into our source kinesis stream, our put it directly into the firehose delivery stream.
+We can input our data into our source Kinesis stream, our put it directly into the Firehose delivery stream.

-To put it into kinesis, run:
+To put it into Kinesis, run:

 {{< command >}}
 $ awslocal kinesis put-record --stream-name kinesis_es_local_stream --data '{ "target": "barry" }' --partition-key partition --cli-binary-format raw-in-base64-out